Nirmala College, Muvattupuzha: Alumni

 The Nirmala Alumni Association is one of the important supportive organisations in Nirmala college, aim of which is to renew contacts and strengthen cordial relations and to keep alive the noble standards of Nirmala's culture and traditions.
 The association gives opportunities to exchange our views at appropriate intervals.
 It conducts various programmes for the welfare of the students, organizes meetings to highlight issues of national and contemporary relevance and collaborates with the college for reaching out programmes.

 MCA

 Department of Computer Science is a self-financing wing of Nirmala College.
 The MCA programme is of two years duration with two semesters for each year.
 This program with a batch strength of 60 students is approved by All India Council for Technical Education and is affiliated to M.G University, Kottayam.
 This course is intended to train graduates in the development and use of software for different applications.
 The major thrust is on giving the students a sound background in computing on business functions and mathematics relevant to computer software development.

+Controversy

+A protest arose at the college on 25 July 2024, when three female students were prevented from conducting Friday prayers in the girls' restroom.
+Citing the institution's secular policy, the principal denied their request, offering alternative arrangements for students to attend the nearby mosque with excused absences.
+Bishop Thomas Tharayil, head of the Syro-Malabar Church's Public Affairs Committee, denounced recent events at Nirmala College as part of a concerted effort to target Christian minority institutions.
+The Catholic Congress, affiliated with the Syro-Malabar Church, denounced the protests as divisive and called for action against those responsible.The BJP and various organizations representing members of the Catholic Church have also expressed opposition to student protests regarding the refusal to grant permission for prayer sessions.
+BJP criticized the incident as "extremist elements", asserting that certain individuals were attempting to stir up trouble in educational institutions managed by Hindu and Christian communities.

+However on 28 July 2024, College authorities officially confirmed receiving a complaint about a group of female students utilizing a common room for Namaz prayers.
+They clarified that the college cannot designate a prayer room due to its secular nature.
+SFI State Secretary clarified that their organization was not involved in any protests occurred in College.
+The 'Mahallu' committee members from Muvattupuzha region, comprising muslim clerics, met the college authorities termed the incident "unfortunate"and expressed their regrets.